 Learn more about his background, and see the kind of experience to look for when evaluating instructors:

-3. Make sure the health and safety Program comes with an internship
+3. Make sure the OHS diploma includes an internship

 If you’re new to the health and safety field, and don’t have any related experience on your resume, an internship is crucial for getting your foot in the door.

-Not all certificates and programs come with a guaranteed work placement.
-Ensure the health and safety program you choose gives you the chance to work at a local company before you graduate.
+Not all OHS programs come with a guaranteed work placement.
+Ensure the diploma you choose gives you the chance to work at a local company before you graduate.

-You need this workplace experience to apply and strengthen the skills you’ve learned in class.
-It’s a good way to gain confidence and make industry contacts.
+You need this workplace experience to strengthen the skills you’ve learned in class.
+It’s also a good way to gain confidence and make industry contacts.

-Plus, internships are often recruiting tools for companies looking to hire up-and-coming safety officers.
-This could be your chance to get noticed—and get hired—after completing the training.
+Plus, internships are often recruiting tools for companies looking to hire new OHS employees.
+This could be your chance to get noticed—and get hired—after completing your program.

 “Our internship program has seen placement for students within construction, manufacturing, trucking and safety auditing organizations.
 Grads are getting hired straight out of their internships, which is excellent.”